 Waleed Ali is a rising sophomore at Columbia University majoring in biology, utilizing the NSF REU program in order to explore the finer parts of analytical chemistry and the rapidly expanding field of nanoscience in general.
 Previously, his research experience involved working at a pathology lab in which his most recent work led to a poster at the national USCAP (United States and Canadian Academy of Pathology) conference last spring, as well as an NSF sponsored internship at a biotech company dealing with isolating circulating tumor cells, in which he cultured cells and worked on process automation.
 In his spare time, he enjoys playing quizbowl, obsessing about proper data visualization, and long walks on the beach (searching for crabs).

-The Kepley BioSystems Lab mascot, Cammie, enjoys a life of leisure while overseeing the production of OrganoBait.
-Indigenous to the nearby rivers in Greensboro, North Carolina, she joined the Kepley team in early June.
+Cammie Hobbs, the feisty Kepley BioSystems Lab mascot, enjoys a life of leisure while overseeing the production of OrganoBait.
+Indigenous to the nearby rivers in Greensboro, North Carolina, she joined the Kepley team in early June 2016.
 Crayfish, also known as freshwater lobsters, share many biological commonalities with their larger arthropoda phylum.
 When not snacking on OrganoBait, she can be found studiously moving stones around in her tank.